 The main attraction in Arqua Petrarca is the former home of the well known poet Francesco Petrarca.
-The poet had spent his last years in this house and it has been now renovated and converted into a museum and has been dedicated to the poet.
-The museum has a collection of various objects, letters and other items that had been used by the poet and have now been preserved.
+The poet spent his last years in this house and it has been now renovated and converted into a museum and has been dedicated to the poet.
+The museum has a collection of various objects, letters and other items that w by the e used by the poet and have now been preserved.

 The S.S.
 Trinita Oratory

 The S.S.
 Trinita Oratory is one of the most important religious monuments in Arqua Petrarca.
 The oratory has been in the town for centuries and has been renovated and repaired several times over the years.
 The oratory is mainly worth a visit because of its architecture.
 The interior of the church has been well preserved and has several beautiful ornamental decorations and art works which have been collected over the centuries.

 Terme Euganee Spas

 The Terme Euganee Spas are located close to the village of Arqua Petrarca and can be visited by tourists.
 The hot water thermal springs in the region are known for their sulphuric properties which have been known to have healing properties for skin diseases as well for beauty purposes.
 These springs have been quite popular with the people of the surrounding regions for decades and are also popular picnic spots for summer afternoons.

 Getting to Arqua Petrarca